sshyran/Chromite-fresh-Dec-2022-source-import/ide_tooling/docs/quickstart.md

 CrOS IDE exposes lint errors found by `cros lint` and similar tools in C++, Python, shell, and GN files.
 We run linters every time a file is saved, and mark errors with squiggly lines in the editor and show them in the _Problems_ box and on mouse hover.
-This feature bring to your attention errors which block `repo upload`.
+This feature brings to your attention errors which block `repo upload`.

 ![Lint Errors in the IDE](https://storage.googleapis.com/chromeos-velocity/ide/img/lint-virtual.png)